tommyrot/superseriousstats/.github/README.md

 - [#ircv3](https://stats.dutnie.nl/ircv3/) (default settings)
 - [#openbsd](https://stats.dutnie.nl/openbsd/) (XXL tables)

-## Support 😻
+## Support

+If you enjoy this beautiful project:
+- Use it!
-- Star ⭐ this repo!
+- Star the repo <3
+- Maybe sponsor me on GitHub
-- Donate BTC to `14Nd9sTUfQ88SfsazL5GJ99JjtaKGpS2Kx` 🍺🍕
+- Donate BTC to `14Nd9sTUfQ88SfsazL5GJ99JjtaKGpS2Kx`

 ## About the Project